-Hands down, these homemade ice pops (or ice poles, as they’re called Down Under!) are the easiest summer treat you’ll ever make!
-Made with 100% real fruit and no added sugar, they’re healthy, frugal, and absolutely delicious!
+Hands down, these homemade ice pops (or freeze pops) are the easiest summer treat you’ll ever make!
+Made with 100% real fruit and no added sugars, they’re healthy, frugal, and absolutely delicious!

-Do you remember eating ice poles as a kid?
-They’re kind of like these cherry limeade popsicles, but they’re frozen inside plastic tubes instead of on a stick.
+Do you remember eating ice pops as a kid?
+They’re kind of like these Cherry Limeade Popsicles, but they’re frozen inside a plastic tube instead of on a stick.

 High fructose corn syrup is number two on my list of ingredients to avoid in foods, and artificial preservatives come in number four on that same list.

-I want my kids to enjoy these frozen treats – minus the large amounts of sugar, preservatives and food dye – so this summer we’re making our own homemade ice poles!
+I want my kids to enjoy these frozen treats – minus the large amounts of sugar, preservatives, and food dye – so this summer, we’re making our own ice pops!

 - SUPER easy to make